-The Dean of Students Office includes the offices of the Dean of Students, Academic Success, Support for Students with Disabilities, Health, Wellness and Case Management, Community Expectations and Student Conduct, Orientation, Student Activities, Residential Life, Diversity and Inclusion.
+The Dean of Students Office includes the offices of the Dean of Students, Academic Success, Accesssibity Services, Health, Wellness and Case Management, Community Expectations and Student Conduct, Orientation, Student Activities, Residential Life, and Diversity and Inclusion.
 It is located in Heggblade Center.
 Students are encouraged to direct any questions or concerns about campus life at Claremont McKenna to the attention of the Dean of Students Office staff or the Resident Assistants.

 The CMC student apartments provide housing for 146 students in 34 four-person apartments, 4 two-person studio apartments, and 2 one-person studio apartments.
 The apartments are gender inclusive.
 The four person apartments have four single bedrooms and two bathrooms.
 The apartment amenities include kitchens with dishwashers, full-size refrigerators, and a range/oven, air conditioning, private entrances, parking, community barbecue areas, a basketball court, and laundry facilities.

 The apartments are on campus and all CMC policies and housing regulations apply to students living in the apartments.
-The apartment application process is conducted before the annual residence hall lottery each spring.
-Selection is based on class standing and conduct records.
+Apartment selection is conducted before the annual Room Draw each spring.
+Selection is based on class standing and then randomized.
 The housing rates for the student apartments can be found at www.cmc.edu/student-accounts/tuition.

 Resident Assistants (RAs)

 Resident Assistants are student members of the College staff supervised by the Assistant Dean/Director of Residential Life.
-A Resident Assistant is assigned to each residence hall and the student apartments.
+At least one Resident Assistant is assigned to each residence hall and the student apartments.
 The responsibilities of Resident Assistants include advising students, resolving conflicts in the building, assisting residents in resolving maintenance and damage issues, building healthy communities, and enforcing all College policies.
-All RAs are on duty Sunday evening through Thursday evening; Thursday evening through Sunday evening duty is rotated among the RAs.
+Duty is rotated among the RAs so there are at least 2 RAs on every night, with the exception of winter break and summer.
 Resident Assistants are available to help students with problems they encounter in residential life, and adjusting to the College.
 RAs also refer students to other resources for help when appropriate.

-Upon enrollment at the College, a student must sign a Residence Hall License Agreement.
-Unless changed or terminated by the Dean of Students Office, the license agreement will be binding for the entire time the student is enrolled at CMC.
+Each year, a student must sign the Housing Contract prior to living in the halls.
 No room changes will be allowed without the approval of the Assistant Dean of Students/Director of Residential Life.
-The College reserves the right to change a student’s room assignment or revoke a student’s housing privileges if a student fails to comply with the Residence Hall License Agreement or violates College policies or the Student Code of Conduct .
+The College reserves the right to change a student’s room assignment or revoke a student’s housing privileges if a student fails to comply with the Housing Contract or violates College policies or the Student Code of Conduct .

 Room rates for the current academic year can be found at www.cmc.edu/student-accounts/tuition.
-If a student withdraws from the College during the academic year and a new resident is assigned to the vacancy, the housing fee will be prorated.
+If a student withdraws from the College during the academic year and a new resident is assigned to the vacancy, the housing charge may be prorated.
 Normally if there is no new occupant for the room being vacated, no refund will be made.

 Resident Technology Assistants (RTAs)

 Resident Technology Assistants are student members of the College’s staff, operating under the direction of the Assistant Director of Student Technology Services.
 The College retains RTAs for each residence hall and the apartments, as well as one lead.
 RTA responsibilities include providing service-network connections, troubleshooting, etc.-for student computers, helping students navigate the computing world at the College, enforcing College computing policies, and acting as liaisons between the student body and Information Technology Services.
-For a list of current RTAs, refer to www.cmc.edu/information-technology/resident-technology-assistants
+For a list of current RTAs, refer to the Services for Students website.

-The Student Activities staff is committed to helping students make the most of their education outside the classroom through active participation and investment in the many opportunities that exist at Claremont McKenna College.
+The Student Activities staff is committed to helping students make the most of their education outside the classroom through active participation and engagement in the many opportunities that exist at Claremont McKenna College.

-The Student Activities Office advises the Campus Programming Board, CMC Clubs and Organizations, the Bike Shop, Arts Council, the Cave, the Bubble, ASCMC, and more!
+The Student Activities Office advises the Campus Programming Board, ASCMC Clubs and Organizations, Community Tutors, the Bike Shop, Arts Council, the Cave Music Room, the Bubble, ASCMC, and more!
 If you are interested in joining an organization, need help planning an event, have ideas for an off-campus excursion, or just want to be more involved, we invite you to connect with us!
 Stop by Heggblade Center or contact us through our email firstname.lastname@example.org or for more information about how to plan for, register, and promote your events, visit the Student Activities website.